HIVE-ResearchGroup/volumetric-data-interaction/README.md

 To start the prototype, first the host scene needs to be started before the client app is opened.
 If it is the other way around the client does not have a host to connect to.

 ### <a name="section-3.1"></a>Building client apk
 The client apk is the compiled application which can be deployed on the tablet.
 To creat it, you need to open Unity and navigate to `File > Build Settings`.
 Make sure the `Scenes/Client` scene in the top, and the `Android` platform in the bottom left, are selected.
 If the platform needed to be changed, also click the `Switch Platform` button on the bottom right.
 Then you can click `Build`.
 If popups appear during compilation press `Ignore all`.
-The created apk then needs to be saved to the tablet on which it can be installed and run by opening it.
+The created apk then needs to be saved to the tablet (e.g. in the `Download\client` folder), on which it can be installed and run by opening it.

 ## <a name="section-4"></a>Configurations
 There are multiple things which can be configured for the prototype.